chillemille/OverOptimism_in_GeneSetAnalysis/README.md

   1. both gene expression data sets and true labels of the respective samples
   2. the ten random permutations of the true sample labels for each for both gene expression data sets

-  The generated random phenotype permutations and the gene expression data set "bottomly" are additionally provided in the folder **GeneExpression_data** in this repository
+  The generated random phenotype permutations and the gene expression data set "bottomly" are additionally provided in the folder **GeneExpression_data** in this repository.

  -------------------------------
 **Preparation of the gene expression data for the GSA methods**